JP Conklin joins SPI Advisory Principal Michael Becker to talk market forecasting, strategy, and why inflation won't be a concern for borrowers.

 1. Caps.
-Interest rate caps are the most plain vanilla way to hedge your interest rate; it's nothing more than a ceiling on your index (most commonly LIBOR over the years but now increasingly transitioning to SOFR, led by Freddie and Fannie).
+Interest rate caps are the most plain vanilla way to hedge your interest rate; it's nothing more than a ceiling on your index.
 All this does is ensure your floating rate never goes above a certain level.

 2. Swaps.
-When you switch over to look at, say, a Balance Sheet lender, you may see some caps, but you'll also start seeing alternative structures such as swaps.
-Far and away, the biggest consideration when entering into an interest rate swap is what your potential prepayment penalty is going to look like.
+When you switch over to look at a Balance Sheet lender, you may see some caps, but you'll also start seeing alternative structures such as swaps.
+The biggest consideration when entering into an interest rate swap is what your potential prepayment penalty is going to look like.
 It's the same type of calculation as a defeasance or a yield maintenance - you've locked in a rate and if rates have gone down then you'd owe the bank the difference, and vice versa.
 So the terms are very important to negotiate when coming to the closing table, since that will have a major effect on who owes who - and how much - if rates move.

 The first question we like to ask someone when they're considering whether to lock in for five, seven, ten years, is "what's the disposition plan?"
 If you plan on exiting your financing in three years, you probably shouldn't consider a ten year swap.
 Conversely, a ten year swap could make a lot of sense if you plan on holding for ten years.

 One big difference between these two instruments is the term's effect on cost.
 Generally speaking, swaps look very attractive at that ten year mark, and caps look very attractive for about a two to four year term.
 Why?
 It's all about rates, risk, and volatility.

 Is there a third or fourth hedging option?